christophajohns/auit-pareto-solver/README.md

 ## Python Pareto Solver

-This is a Python-based solver for the Adaptive User Interface Toolkit (AUIT) returning Pareto optimal adapations.
+This is a Python-based solver for the [Adaptive User Interface Toolkit (AUIT)](https://github.com/joaobelo92/auit) returning Pareto optimal adapations.

 ### Usage

 The solver can be used as a command line tool to start a server providing the Pareto optimal solutions for a given set of objectives and constraints.
-It makes requests to the AUIT server via a ZeroMQ client to generate the solutions and returns the Pareto optimal solutions as a response.
+It makes requests to the AUIT server via a [ZeroMQ](https://pyzmq.readthedocs.io/en/latest/#) client to generate the solutions and returns the Pareto optimal solutions as a response.
 The server is exposed on port 5555.
 The client connects to the AUIT server on port 5556.
-By default, the solver uses the U-NSGA-III algorithm and High Trade-Off Points decomposition technique.
+By default, the solver uses the U-NSGA-III [1] algorithm and High Trade-Off Points [2] decomposition technique.

 ```zsh
 $ python solver.py